zkniebel/SitecoreUML/Documentation/chapter1.md

 * [ ] Validation updates
   * [x] Adds field section names to validation
   * [ ] Adds validation of Extended Field Info syntax
-* ~~Refactor out broken lazy-initialization of module variables in JavaScript ~~ This will instead be fixed progressively as each existing module is updated
 * [ ] Documentation
   * [ ] Export as Html Docs
   * [ ] Print to PDF